-Selena Gomez Shocked The Weeknd Enjoyed Dinner With Katy Perry — Jealous Of Ex-Boyfriend?
+Selena Gomez Shocked That The Weeknd Enjoyed Dinner With Katy Perry — Jealous Of Ex-Boyfriend?

 Gomez remains doubtful that The Weeknd could potentially be hooking up with Katy and considers the pairing nothing more than an innocent night out with what appears to be a good friend to the “Secrets” hitmaker.

-Whatever the case may be, Selena Gomez doesn’t want to involve herself in her ex-boyfriend’s situation as she’s now said to be happily in love with Justin Bieber again.
+Whatever the case may be, Selena Gomez doesn’t want to involve herself in her ex-boyfriend’s situation, as she’s now said to be happily in love with Justin Bieber again.

 She doesn’t care that deeply about Katy heading to dinner with her former flame, but it just seemed confusing for her since she wasn’t aware of the supposed fact that they were such good friends.